Izu Islands: Demographics

-Though the population on the Izu Islands has been dropping, the phase is less dramatic than on other isolated Japanese islands.
+Though the population on the Izu Islands has been dropping, the pace is less dramatic than on other isolated Japanese islands.

 The divergent Hachijō language is spoken on the islands.

 Infrastructure

 The primary industries are fisheries, agriculture, and tourism.
 The most scenic spots on the islands are crowded with tourists during summers.
 Popular tourist activities include swimming, scuba diving, surfing, fishing, bird watching and trekking.

 Transportation between the islands, by cargo-passengers boats, jetfoils, and aircraft, is supported by harbours on all inhabited islands and five airports (small islands can be reached by helicopter).

 There are 5 airports, 15 harbors, and 19 fishing ports.
 Flights from Tokyo take 30 minutes, while boats take 7–10 hours and jetfoils make the route in about two hours.
 Transportation on the islands is considered important to the quality of life, which is why about 215 km of paved main roads have been constructed to serve various kinds of vehicles.

 There was no electricity on the islands before 1953, but by 1962 98% of the area was receiving electricity.